 The charming white Victorian from Practical Magic is one of my favorite movie houses.
 Producer Denise DiNova says that the house where the Owens family of witches lived played such an important role in the story that they knew they’d have to build it themselves: “I don’t think we could ever have found a house that could have matched our needs.”

 Even the flowers in the garden were fake, but you couldn’t tell, could you? 😉

 Sisters Sally and Gillian live here with their aunts Frances (Fran) and Bridget (Jet).

-The movie was based on the bestselling novel by Alice Hoffman.
+The movie was based on a bestselling novel by Alice Hoffman:

 The side porch overlooking the garden and water: